vxvrs/OutfitComposition/README.md

 ---

 ## Preparing Data
+The initial files provided by Farfetch as part of their Fashion Outfits Challenge are `products.parquet`, `manual_outfits.parquet` and the directory `images` containing product images for all products in the dataset.
+These should all be present in the dataset directory.

+The following files are used for preprocessing this data to use with the model:
 1. Use [data_farfetch.py](https://github.com/vxvrs/OutfitComposition/blob/master/data_farfetch.py) to convert the text product data into sentences used for training.
     - **Produces files:** *products_text_image.parquet*